Rental Property Cash Flow Calculator

 Introduction:

-Good rental analysis separates property performance from financing.
-Net operating income, or NOI, measures the property before debt service.
-Cash flow measures the investor's remaining pre-tax cash after debt service.
-Cap rate uses NOI and purchase price, so it can compare properties with different loan choices.
-Cash-on-cash return uses annual cash flow and cash invested, so it is sensitive to down payment, closing costs, initial repairs, and reserves.
+The strongest rental analyses keep property economics separate from investor financing.
+Net operating income, usually shortened to NOI, measures income after vacancy and operating expenses but before debt service.
+Cap rate compares annual NOI with the purchase price, so it can compare properties without letting loan terms hide the operating performance.
+Cash-on-cash return starts after debt service and divides annual cash flow by the cash invested, so it changes when the down payment, closing costs, initial repairs, or reserve cash changes.

-Cash flow is still only a first-pass investment signal.
-It does not prove that the property is suitable, fairly priced, financeable, or tax efficient.
-Lease quality, tenant concentration, local rent rules, insurance availability, property condition, lender underwriting, and personal risk tolerance can all change the decision after the arithmetic looks acceptable.
+Cash flow is a screening measure, not a verdict on whether to buy.
+Local rent rules, lease quality, tenant concentration, insurance availability, property condition, tax treatment, financing risk, and personal liquidity can all change the decision after the monthly arithmetic looks acceptable.

 How to Use This Tool:

-- Choose a Deal profile or keep Custom rental deal.
-Set the Currency symbol first if the estimate is not in dollars.
+- Choose a Deal profile for a starting pattern, or select Custom rental deal after editing.
+Set Currency symbol first if the memo should display something other than dollars.

-- Add owner-paid expenses: Property tax, Insurance, HOA or fixed dues, Maintenance reserve, Management fee, CapEx reserve, owner-paid utilities, and other recurring operating costs.
+- Add recurring owner costs: Property tax, Insurance, HOA or fixed dues, Maintenance reserve, Management fee, CapEx reserve, Owner-paid utilities, and Other operating expenses.

-- Open Advanced to adjust Target cash-on-cash, Target DSCR, rent stress, vacancy stress, expense stress, rate stress, and money precision.
+- Open Advanced to tune Target cash-on-cash, Target DSCR, rent stress, vacancy stress, expense stress, rate stress, and Money precision.

 Interpreting Results:

-Monthly cash flow is the headline pre-tax result after vacancy, operating expenses, reserves, and debt service.
-A positive number does not mean the deal is strong.
-It must still be compared with Debt service coverage, Cash-on-cash return, and the downside rows.
+Monthly cash flow is the headline pre-tax dollar result after vacancy, operating expenses, reserves, and debt service.
+It should be read beside Debt service coverage, Cash-on-cash return, Cap rate, and Break-even occupancy.
+A positive cash flow number is weaker when DSCR is below the selected target, the dollar cushion is small, or the stress rows turn negative.

 |---|---|---|

-The verdict labels are screening cues.
-Subsidy risk means cash flow is negative.
-Debt shortfall means annual NOI is below annual debt service.
-Below target means cash flow is positive but the selected DSCR or cash-on-cash target is not cleared.
+The verdict labels are ordered screening cues.
+Subsidy risk appears first when monthly cash flow is negative.
+Debt shortfall appears when NOI fails to cover annual debt service.
+Below target means cash flow is non-negative but the selected DSCR or cash-on-cash target is not cleared.

 Technical Details: